jaehyeon-kim/jaehyeon-kim.github.io/_posts/2017-04-08-Serverless-Data-Product-POC-Backend-Part-I.md

 ## Model

-The data is from the [LOGIT REGRESSION|R DATA ANALYSIS EXAMPLES](http://stats.idre.ucla.edu/r/dae/logit-regression/) of UCLA: Statistical Consulting Group.
+The data is from the [LOGIT REGRESSION - R DATA ANALYSIS EXAMPLES](http://stats.idre.ucla.edu/r/dae/logit-regression/) of UCLA: Statistical Consulting Group.
 It is hypothetical data about graduate school admission and has 3 featues (_gre_, _gpa_, _rank_) and 1 binary response (_admit_).

 {% highlight r %}